 If your mother hasn’t factored the inflation rate into her financial plan, she could be forced to lower her standard of living down the road.
 (Related: The ideal retirement portfolio withdrawal rate)

 “Planning for retirement is important,” said Bibbo.
 “Retirees cannot expect a gallon of milk to cost five dollars now and five dollars 20 years from now.
 Using an average two and a half percent inflation factor helps in planning.”
 (Learn more: Is your retirement portfolio inflation ready?)

 Your mom may not need long-term care insurance coverage, especially if her savings are sufficient to self-fund home health care or assisted living, if needed.
 But with the cost of such care on the rise, it’s best to discuss her plan before the need arises.

-The national median amount paid for assisted living residences in 2018 was $4,195 per month, according to the latest Genworth Cost of Care Survey.
-Home health aides charged an average of $4,200 and a semiprivate room at a nursing home cost $7,441 per month.4
+The national median amount paid for assisted living residences in 2019 was $4,051 per month, according to the latest Genworth Cost of Care Survey.
+Home health aides charged an average of $4,385 monthly and a semiprivate room at a nursing home cost $7,513 per month.4

 Like everyone, said Kovar, your mother should have a financial power of attorney document in her estate planning arsenal, which grants a specified individual legal authority to make decisions on her behalf in the event that she becomes cognitively impaired or incapacitated.

 Similarly, she needs a health care directive, also called a durable power of attorney for health care, which permits a specified individual to make health care decisions for her if she is not able to do so.
 (Related: End of life planning)